MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Dual Lasers are great, but may eventually need to be replaced with more slot-efficient weapons.

 This ship has a strong start, but must manage drone parts carefully.
-At each fight, consider whether to use your beam drone, hacking, both -- or neither!
+At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.

 Try crew kills when safe: hack O2 then immediately destroy it.